mrled/biblemunger/readme.markdown

 Misc to do list and minor changes:

-- FIX TESTS
 - Add a spinner for long loads.
 If you search a very common word rn like "God" it will take a couple of seconds
 - Rip out jQuery
-- Figure out a way to populate the favorite searches
 - Update recent searches whenever we search
 - How to paginate the recent searches list?
 Or how to prune it?